nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 Redux Library helps us to keep up with the application's state while writing a dynamic user interfaces.
 Redux is commonly used alongside React and is slowly adopted by the Angular community.
 If we are writing a large application, we should be using Redux from get-go since it helps us to write applications that behave consistently and offers great developer experience.

 # REMEMBER SEMICOLONS ARE OPTIONAL
-The official specification of JavaScript language has a feature called automatic semicolon inerstion that has caused riots within the community.
+The official specification of JavaScript language has a feature called automatic semicolon insertion that has caused riots within the community.
 Most of the developers are now dropping semicolons in their JavaScript code, mostly due to personal preference.
 If that's something you are interested in doing, make sure to use a code linter such as **ESLint** to help you avoid some bugs.

 # ESLint
-As JavScript is a loosely typed language, perfectly valid code also can cause unexpected problems.
+As JavaScript is a loosely typed language, perfectly valid code also can cause unexpected problems.
 ESLint is a tool that can check through our files for common issues that we might not have intended.
 By running ESlint, it checks all JavaScript files in the project directory.
 All that is required is a **.eslintrc** configuration file that details the rules to follow.